canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/medium/q5/QuestionText.md

 ### Hat Class

-Your `Hat` class already the following items:
+Your `Hat` class already has the following items:

 - Attributes:
     - A `String` attribute called **colour** that cannot be accessed in other classes